 - From Nobody to Nightmare: From a small kid who just wanted his father to notice him, to one of the pillars in the process of the extermination of Jews.

-- Happiness in Slavery: Rudolf only seems to feel alive when his following orders.
+- Happiness in Slavery: Rudolf only seems to feel like living when he is following orders.

 - Historical Hero Upgrade: While the Rudolf of real wasn't any more human than his book counterpart, at least Book!Rudolf is described as being loyal and never thought about doing something that was out of duty, while Real Life!Rudolf was apparently corrupt.

 - Insistent Terminology: "Pardon me but I only killed 2,5 millions units on the 3,5 millions I was supposed to".